KatherineMichel/agile-sprint-playbook/business-model-canvas/thoughtbot-competitive-analysis.md

 * What do we need to know more about and “how might we” find it out?
   * [add questions to the ‘risks’ doc]

+# Gathering Forces
+*Facts that will shape this product/service*